 Thankfully I had enough experience in healthcare technology to know that when the team in my new location asked me to have records sent to them, I urged them to find those records on the common medical record system I knew they both used – Epic.
 And while it should have been a simple solution to access those from the new facility, it did take some effort on the part of the staff and with quite a bit of prodding from me to push it through.

-For the average consumer, it would be tremendously helpful to be able to own your own records and data and share that with all of your medical relationships, but for right now, it would be optimal to at least be able to have disparate medical organizations be able to see and share your data with each other with the patient’s permission.
+For the average consumer, it would be tremendously helpful to have people-driven healthcare, to be able to own your own records and data and share that with all of your medical relationships, but for right now, it would be optimal to at least be able to have disparate medical organizations be able to see and share your data with each other with the patient’s permission.

 I was once boldly asked “Why don’t you have insurance?”
 The obvious reply was “None of your business.”
 But as a cash-paying customer, it was important to me to ask a lot of questions and know exactly what was included in the price of the service or treatment.
 I also needed to understand how and when those records or outcomes would be delivered to my out-of-state physician, and if the price they were quoting me was in line with other clinics or medical centers in the area.

-So, after this months-long experience as a responsible, engaged, active healthcare consumer, it took some patience not to react strongly when someone from my physician’s administrative team challenged by efforts.
+So, after this months-long experience as a responsible, engaged, active healthcare consumer, it took some patience not to react strongly when someone from my physician’s administrative team challenged my efforts.

 When I was told “Sir, maybe you should be more responsible for your own healthcare,” after we discovered the test results from a clinic sent to my physician’s office were lost somewhere in the ether, my reaction was, “She’s right,” but not in the way she intended.
 I had made every effort to be more personally accountable about my healthcare costs and options, and repeatedly found the system in its current state makes that nearly impossible.